nxlzma/.mydotfiles/README.md

 `.zshrc` provides automatic NVM detection and initialization, also it exports `JAVA_HOME`.
 I am using GraalVM, so I am exporting, my GraalVM path.

+# Notice
+If you still wanna use .mydotfiles directory (or some other name), u need to create proper symlink to .zshrc.

+`.mydotfiles -> /home/../.zshrc`, by `ln -s`.